 Couples with large age differences, also known as May-December marriages, are not doomed to fail, despite what they may hear from relatives.
 They just face a few extra bumps on the road to relationship bliss.

 Like all couples, money coaches say age-gap spouses need to secure their financial future by defining their goals, funding their retirement, drafting an estate plan, and managing risk with insurance coverage, as needed.
 However, it is particularly important to be proactive when one partner is a decade older or more.

-“Age is a huge part of financial planning because whether you will need your assets to last for 10 years or 40 years makes a huge difference,” said Angela Moore, a financial advisor and money coach with Modern Money Advisor in Miami, Florida.
+“Age is a huge part of financial planning because whether you will need your assets to last for 10 years or 40 years makes a huge difference,” said Angela Moore, a financial professional and money coach with Modern Money Advisor in Miami, Florida.
 “It’s also more complex when there’s a large age difference because there are so many unknowns.
 For the much younger spouse, they don’t know what the tax situation or even Social Security will be like when they eventually retire.”

 May-December marriages, often highlighted in the Hollywood press, may be more common than you think.
-The term alludes to the fact that one partner in the relationship is in the proverbial spring of their life, while the other is in the winter.
+The term alludes to the fact that one partner in the relationship is in the proverbial spring of their life, while the other is in the late fall or winter.

 According to one study, roughly 8 percent of heterosexual married couples in Western countries report an age gap of at least 10 years.
 The rate is even higher among same-sex, or LGBTQ, couples.
-The same study found that 25 percent of male-male unions and 15 percent of female-female partnersships report at least a 10-year age gap.1
+The same study found that 25 percent of male-male unions and 15 percent of female-female partnerships report at least a 10-year age gap.1

 On the financial planning front, age affects everything from one’s investment strategy to the withdrawal rate from pension plans and retirement accounts.
 Age also dictates eligibility for Medicare and projected health care costs.